 More Rustic Dessert Recipes

 Love this burnt basque cheesecake recipe?
-Please let us know in the comments below and leave a 5-star ⭐️⭐️⭐️⭐️⭐️ rating the recipe card.
+Leave a 5-star ⭐️⭐️⭐️⭐️⭐️ rating on the recipe card!

 Print